Vaccination Directive (effective 7/1/22)

 Cost of Camp:

 Tigers - (Entering Grade 1 in Fall) An adult partner must accompany tigers who are attending sleepover camp.
-The cost for a tiger and an adult partner is $560 on or before 5/.27
+The cost for a tiger and an adult partner is $595 on or before 5/31 (No Early Bird)

 **Bridge Program – for current 4th Graders Only – Additional $65 – They stay an extra night and get to participate in a program that helps them to prepare for Scouts BSA.
 Pick-up for this program is 11am on Friday.
 July 11th Fee:$65.00

-Avoid the full fee, sign up before May 27th. meals are included but has not been determined.
-Tents and cots are provided.
+Avoid the full fee, sign up before March 14th. meals are included and Tents and cots are provided.

 A medical checkup is required of all (Med Form A-B-C)